saattrupdan/saattrupdan.com/src/posts/2025-05-04-buying-a-home-in-denmark.md

 for, and that you can ask questions to.
 They usually offer a "bought-or-free" service, which means that you don't have to pay them anything if you don't end up buying a home.

-The reason why it's great to do this step before you start looking for a home is that the home buying process can be quite rapid, and again having already found someone who can help you with the process can alleviate the stress of having to find someone while you have an estate agent breathing down your neck.
+I used [Købersmægler](https://koebersmaegler.dk/) for this service and had to pay a 10,000 kr. fee for the "bought-or-free" documentation check service by one of their lawyers.
+I did not really shop around for other buyer's agents, so I don't know if this is a good price or not.
+The reason why it's great to do this step before you start looking for a home (if you do want a buyer's agent at all, that is) is that the home buying process can be quite rapid, and again having already found someone who can help you with the process can alleviate the stress of having to find someone while you have an estate agent breathing down your neck.

-## Step 3: Decide on a budget
+### Step 3: Decide on a budget

 With the scenarios from your bank in mind, you now want to decide on which price range you are looking for.
 There are two main price values to keep in mind when looking at